BrunoBechara12/social-media-backend/README.md

 # API for a Social Network

-### ⚠️ Project Under Development

-Thank you for visiting!
-Please note that this project is currently under active development and is subject to changes and improvements.
-Features, functionality, and documentation may evolve as the project progresses.

-Thank you for visiting!

 ## Functional Requirements

 - Users can sign up and log in.
 - Users can view posts from other users.
 - Users can create posts.
+- Users can edit their content in posts.
-- Users can comment on posts.
+- Users can comment on posts and reply to other comments.
 - Users can like posts.
-- Users can edit their profiles.
+- Users can edit their profiles and their credentials.

-## Non Functional Requirements
+##  Non-Functional Requirements

 - Use bcrypt to securely hash user passwords.
-- Use PostgreSQL for database.
+- Use PostgreSQL for the database.
 - Use PrismaORM for database management and migrations.
 - Use Node.js and NestJS for building the backend services.
 - Use Docker to containerize the services for consistent deployment.